 by Keith Adams

-In the years before Vakalisa formed, the future members were a loosely knit group of individual artists, who knew each other well.
-In 1982, preparations begun at the Community Arts Project (CAP), for the Culture and Resistance Conference that would be held in Gaborone in 1982.
+In the years before Vakalisa formed, the future members were a loosely knit group of individual artists who knew each other well.
+In 1982, preparations began at the Community Arts Project (CAP) for the Culture and Resistance Conference that would be held in Gaborone in 1982.
 Lionel Davis was involved in the facilitation, despite some recent political tensions at CAP.
 The meetings brought many Cape Town artists into conversation together.

 Vakalisa: Politics, Structures, Objectives